 Region | Europe and North America |

-After Germany sparked World War II by invading Poland in September 1939, the Schutzstaffel (SS) converted Auschwitz I, an army barracks, into a prisoner-of-war camp for Polish political prisoners.
-The first inmates, German criminals brought to the camp in May 1940 as functionaries, established the camp's reputation for sadism.
-Prisoners were beaten, tortured, and executed for the most trivial reasons.
-The first gassings—of Soviet and Polish prisoners—took place in block 11 of Auschwitz I around August 1941.
 Construction of Auschwitz II began the following month, and from 1942 until late 1944 freight trains delivered Jews from all over German-occupied Europe to its gas chambers.
-Of the 1.3 million people sent to Auschwitz, 1.1 million died.
-The death toll includes 960,000 Jews (865,000 of whom were gassed on arrival), 74,000 ethnic Poles, 21,000 Roma, 15,000 Soviet prisoners of war, and up to 15,000 other Europeans.
-Those not gassed died of starvation, exhaustion, disease, individual executions, or beatings.
+Of the 1.3 million people sent to Auschwitz, 1.1 million were murdered.
+The number of victims includes 960,000 Jews (865,000 of whom were gassed on arrival), 74,000 non-Jewish Poles, 21,000 Romani, 15,000 Soviet prisoners of war, and up to 15,000 others.
+Those not gassed were murdered via starvation, exhaustion, disease, individual executions, or beatings.
 Others were killed during medical experiments.